Gibbrelin/Cloud-Security/README.md

 4. Access the cloud console after completing the registration process.

- Step 2: Configuring IAM Users
+ # Configuring IAM Users

 Cloud accounts typically come with a root user.
 For better security, it's recommended to create individual IAM (Identity and Access Management) users for daily tasks.

  Create IAM User

 1. In the cloud console, navigate to the IAM Dashboard.